Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Question: Are City of Ottawa employees eligible to apply?

-No, unfortunately all full-time and part-time City of Ottawa employees or elected representatives are not eligible to apply.
+Answer: No, full-time and part-time City of Ottawa employees or elected representatives are not eligible to apply.

 Question: Can you clarify what “participating in the local arts community” means, and is my connection to Ottawa sufficient?

-The strength of your artistic connection to Ottawa and level of participation in the local arts community will be assessed during the peer-assessment phase by way of jury discussion.
+Answer: The strength of your artistic connection to Ottawa and level of participation in the local arts community will be assessed during the peer assessment committee.
 We suggest clearly outlining your connection to Ottawa in your proposal.

 Question: Does the City of Ottawa Public Art Program cover expenses related to shipping of artwork?

-No, the City of Ottawa Public Art Program does not cover expenses related to travel, accommodation, per diems, shipping or transportation of artworks as outlined in our honorarium criteria.
+Answer: No, the City of Ottawa Public Art Program does not cover expenses related to shipping/transportation of artworks, travel, accommodation, or per diems, as outlined in the Honorarium section of the Call for proposals.

 Question: Does the City of Ottawa Public Art Program provide TV screens for use in exhibitions?
 Can you provide technical information about these?

-Artists who are successful in the competition are welcome to use the gallery equipment.
-The gallery has two high-quality projectors, a few media players, and many TVs – this will be discussed and if you are selected for an exhibition.
+Answer: Artists who are successful in the competition are welcome to use the gallery equipment.
+The gallery has two high-quality projectors, a few media players, and many TVs.
+The use of this equipment will be discussed if your proposal is selected for an exhibition.

 If an artist requires any additional equipment, they will have to source/rent it elsewhere at his/her/their own expense.
 Artworks that require electricity must be approved by an accredited certification or evaluation agency prior to being installed.
 The object(s) must have an official certification mark or label indicating that the product has been independently assessed for safety.
-A list of recognized certification marks and labels is available.
+A list of recognized certification marks and labels is available in the Artworks with electrical components section of the Call for proposals.

-Question: If I am selected for an exhibition and more than half my works change by the time the exhibition time comes around, is that ok?
+Question: If I am selected for an exhibition, is it okay if more than half of my artworks change by the time the exhibition takes place?

-No, this is not acceptable.
-As is outlined in the Support material section of the Call, at least half of the images/media files submitted in your application must be artwork that will be included in your final exhibition should your application be successful.
-The gallery reserves
+Answer: No, this is not acceptable.
+As outlined in the Support materials section of the Call for proposals, at least half of the image/media files submitted in your application must be artwork that will be included in your final exhibition should your application be successful.
+The gallery reserves the right to refuse to display artworks that are not consistent with the original proposal.
+In extreme cases, not adhering to this guideline may result in your exhibition being postponed or cancelled.

 Question: How do you assess if an artist is professional?

-Based on our eligibility criteria, artists are considered to be professional if their peers recognize them as such.
-This is based on their commitment to their practice, history of public presentation, and artistic training.
-Training doesn’t have to take the form of a college or university education – art classes, workshops and apprenticeships are all recognized.
-The peer assessment committee’s evaluation is based on the strength, merit and professionalism of the proposal and support material that accompanies it, as well as the suitability to the gallery spaces.
+Answer: Artists are considered professional if their peers recognize them as such.
+This is based on their commitment to their practice, history of public presentation and artistic training.
+Training doesn’t have to take the form of a college or university education; art classes, workshops and apprenticeships are all recognized.
+The peer assessment committee’s evaluation is based on the artistic merit and cohesiveness of the proposal and support materials that accompany it, as well as the technical and physical feasibility, the appropriateness and the suitability of the artworks to the public nature of the galleries.

-Question: Do I have to pay to exhibit my work, or do I get paid to exhibit?
+Question: Do I have to pay to exhibit my artwork, or do I get paid to exhibit?

-You do not have to pay to exhibit your work.
-Exhibiting artists will be paid an exhibition fee in accordance with either the 2024 or the 2025 CARFAC-RAAV Minimum Recommended Fee Schedule, Section 1 (Exhibition and Screening Royalty Schedule, Institutional Category I).
+Answer: You do not have to pay to exhibit your artwork at Karsh-Masson Gallery or City Hall Art Gallery.
+Exhibiting artists will be paid an exhibition fee in accordance with either the 2026 CARFAC-RAAV Minimum Recommended Fee Schedule, Section 1(link is external) or the 2027 CARFAC-RAAV Minimum Recommended Fee Schedule, Section 1(link is external) (Exhibition and Screening Royalty Schedule, Institutional Category I).
 Curators will receive a professional fee.
-The City of Ottawa Public Art Program does not cover expenses related to travel, accommodation, per diems and the transportation of artwork(s) and complex installations of any kind requiring special equipment, regular monitoring or specific support beyond the City of Ottawa Public Art Program’s budget are the sole responsibility of the artist.
+The City of Ottawa Public Art Program does not cover expenses related to travel, accommodation, per diems and the transportation of artwork(s).
+Complex installations of any kind requiring special equipment, regular monitoring or specific support beyond the Public Art Program’s budget are the sole responsibility of the artist.

 Question: How do I get images of my works to submit?

-You can photograph, photocopy or scan your artworks, depending on what is most suitable.
-Submit these files as JPEGS and in adherence to our image file standards as outlined on the call.
-If you require assistance with your application, please email publicartprogram@ottawa.ca or phone 613-580-2424 ext.
-14167
+Answer: You can photograph or scan your artworks, depending on what is most suitable.
+Submit these files as JPEGs and ensure they adhere to the support material guidelines outlined in the Call for proposals.
+If you require assistance with your application, please email publicartprogram@ottawa.ca(link opens email application) or phone 613-580-2424 ext.
+14167.

 Question: Are there size requirements for artworks?